Xtra-Computing/ThundeRiNG/README.md

 ## What's New?

-ThunderRiNG is invited to be presented at [XACC Tech Talk](https://xilinx.github.io/xacc/xacc_tech_talks.html). [[Slides]](docs/slides.pdf)
+* ThunderRiNG is invited to be presented at [XACC Tech Talk](https://xilinx.github.io/xacc/xacc_tech_talks.html). [[Slides]](docs/slides.pdf)

-ThunderRiNG is accepted by [ICS 2021](https://ics21.github.io/program). [[Paper]](docs/paper.pdf)
+* ThunderRiNG is accepted by [ICS 2021](https://ics21.github.io/program). [[Paper]](docs/paper.pdf)

 ## Introduction

-ThundeRiNG is a high performance high quality pseudo random number generator (PRNG) that can concurrently generate massive number of independent sequences of random numbers.
+ThundeRiNG is a high performance and high quality FPGA-based pseudo random number generator (PRNG) that can concurrently generate massive number of independent sequences of random numbers.
 Our algorithm enables it to **pass the most stringent empirical statistical tests**, BigCrush (TestU01).
-Meanwhile, with our state sharing and decorrelation methods, it **only consumes 0% BRAMs and 0.52% DSPs** and reserves nearly all these precious hardware resources to application processing logic, which further give the possibility to adopt more complex applications (i.e. Monte Carlo simulations) to FPGAs.
+Meanwhile, with our state sharing and decorrelation methods, it **consumes 0 BRAM and only 0.52% DSPs** with any number of sequences to be generated and reserves nearly all these precious hardware resources to application processing logic, which further give the possibility to adopt more complex applications (i.e. Monte Carlo simulations) to FPGAs.
-In our case studies, benefiting from ThundeRiNG's high performance and the pipelined generation of random number with the application processing, the two applications show a significant performance speedup over the corresponding implementation on NVIDIA P100 GPUs.
+In our case studies, benefiting from ThundeRiNG's high performance and the pipelined generation of random number with the application processing, the two applications on FPGA platform show a **significant performance speedup** (up to 9.15x and 2.33x) over the corresponding implementations on NVIDIA P100 GPUs.

 <img src="docs/imgs/merged.png" alt="drawing" width="900"/>